mitranim/mitranim.github.io/templates/posts/doom-eternal-impressions.md

 * Dash to retreat.
 Marauders run faster than other monsters, and will come to you first.
 This gives you a few seconds of one-on-one.
 Break line of sight while retreating to avoid their projectiles.
 When they spawn a wolf, retreating also makes it easier to kill the summon before engaging the Marauder.

 * Keep the fodder demons around to replenish your supplies.
 Killing a Marauder might require your entire stock of Ballista and Super Shotgun ammo, and without fodder demons to resupply from, you might prematurely run out, which is fatal against this opponent.
 Make sure to also Flame Belch the fodder for armor.
 Use Ice Bombs and Frag Grenades to kill them without swapping guns; those cooldowns aren't useful against the Marauder himself anyway.

+* In the vulnerability window, rapid-swap one-shot weapons such as Super Shotgun and Ballista.
+Swapping is faster than reloading.

 **Buff totems and Arch-Viles**.